abatilo/release-info-action/README.md

 --- | ---
-latest_tag | The latest release version tag latest_tag_published_at | The ISO8601 timestamp of when this version was released
+latest_tag | The latest release version tag latest_tag_published_at | The ISO8601 timestamp of when this version was released target_commitish | Specifies the commitish value that determines where the Git tag is created from.
+Can be any branch or commit SHA.

 Example step
 ```